tgvashworth/tgvashworth.github.io/_posts/2014-08-31-csp-and-transducers.md

 > For a discussion of why this is the case, look into the [fork-join model][fork-join].

-Frankly, I found this extremely difficult; I just couldn't understand *how* they could be composed generically?
+Frankly, I found this extremely difficult; I just couldn't understand *how* they could be composed generically.

-We need to take another step up back.
-Time to talk about reducing functions.
+Time to dig deeper, and talk about reducing functions.

 ### Reducing functions

 A reducing function is any function that can be passed to `reduce`.
 They have the form: `(something, input) -> something`.
 They're the inner-most function in the `map` and `filter` examples.

-These are the things we're need to be composing, but right now they are hidden away in `map` and `filter`.
+These are the things we need to be composing, but right now they are hidden away in `map` and `filter`.

 ```js
 function map(transform, collection) {